pfinorbi/kubernetes-resume-challenge/README.md

   db-password: ZWNvbXBhc3N3b3JkCg==
 ```

-To put all the configuration parameters into ConfigMaps first update the `database-configmap.yaml` manifest:
+To consolidate all the configuration parameters into ConfigMaps we have to update the `database-configmap.yaml` manifest:

 ```
 apiVersion: v1